 "Well, Veronica puts on her Cheerleader costume at least once a month for me," Pete said.

-"And Ben has a special treatment for my dry mouth condition," Willie said, giggling for a couple of seconds.
+"And Ben has a special treatment for my dry mouth condition," Willie said, giggling for a few seconds.

 "Alright, that does it.
 I'm going where it's safe," Mac said before he dropped down again to the bottom of the tub.